haraja/trec/README.md

 -Only one hidden layer is initially supported
 -Cost is minimized with gradient descent algorithm

+## Structure
+-trec.py: this is the script which be run by you.
+Will call all other needed functions on other files.
+Parses the command line parameters, gets the data, runs the model -helpers.py: general helper functions
+-mlfunc.py: machine learning related functions

 ## Code notation
 X: input array
 Y: marks labels